RuleSparkAdmin/RuleSparkPublic/README.md

 # RuleSparkPublic
-This is the public repo of RuleSpark initiated for the purpose of Colosseum Hackaton participation.
+This is the public repo of RuleSpark initiated for the purpose of Colosseum Hackathon participation.
 For access to the Private repository contact info@rulespark.com